vitalab/vitalab.github.io/deep-learning/_posts/2018-06-07-attention.md

  the method processes an image with a CNN.
 This results into a set of $$14 \times 14 \times 512$$ feature maps after the fourth convolutional layer.
 These feature maps are then fed to an LSTM.
 The output of this LSTM is two fold : 1) the prediction of a word and 2) a $$14 \times 14$$ mask with values between 0 and 1.
-This mask is called the **attention** associated to the predicted work.
+This mask is called the **attention** associated to the next predicted word.
 The attention mask is then multiplied element wise to the feature maps which is fed back into the input of the LSTM.
 The system stops iterating when the LSTM generates the symbol "EOS" (End of Sentence).

 ## Results